-Figure 1.2: Orange Zip Ties
+Figure 1.2: Red Shipping Clamps

-- 9. Find the item list attached to the plastic bag of parts.
-Before you move on to setting up your printer make sure all of the items on the list are in your package. - 10.
-Remove the four red shipping clamps above and below the x-end motor mount and idler (Fig. 1.1, page 12). - Loosen and remove the wing nut and screw on each of the four clamps.
+- 10. Remove the four red shipping clamps above and below the x-end motor mount and idler (Fig. 1.2, page 13). - 11.
+Loosen and remove the wing nut and screw on each of the four clamps.
 Remove each of the four clamps by popping them off of the smooth rod.
-Keep the clamps and hardware for future use if you need to ship or transport your printer. - 11.
-Remove the blue tape from two sides of the print surface.
-Make sure to not remove the green PET tape on the glass print surface.
-The PET tape helps keep the print attached to the print surface during printing.
+Use a screwdriver or wrench to pry open and remove the clamps if you have trouble removing them by hand (Fig. 1.3, page 14).
+Keep the clamps and hardware for future use if you need to ship or transport your printer.